The White-Winged Doves

 A Beautiful Sound

 Some of the most common sounds around the southwest are the “whoo-ooo-oo, ooo-oo” calls of the beautiful white-winged doves, as they perch on rooftops, trees or on the ground.
 In the evening at about sunset, to hear that call is very soothing, indeed.
-To hear that sound, to me, indicates that there are no preying hawks in the immediate vicinity.
-One such predator recently conducted a dive-bombing maneuver in our backyard and flew away with one of our precious doves but when I hear their calls I know they are safe...for now.
+To hear that sound indicates that there are no preying hawks in the immediate vicinity.
+One such predator recently conducted a dive-bombing maneuver in our backyard and flew away with one of our precious doves, but when I hear their calls, I know they are safe...for now.

 When you feed any birds in your backyard, you take the chance that your yard will come on the radar of a hawk out looking for his next meal, and the "circle of life" is a depressing thing when your backyard visitors become victims.
 This article will, hopefully, tell you everything you need to know about the beautiful white-winged dove.